I am going on my first solo trip and am headed to Asia. Where are some good places to stay in Malaysia / things I

 Visit KL just 'cos.
 Plenty of shopping there if that's your thing.
 And visit Melaka because it's another UNESCO World Heritage city.

 EDIT: Malaysia is generally a safe and friendly place (there are clear exceptions, based on anecdotal information from Malaysian friends), but do use your common sense.
 Do not leave valuables in a car (if you use one).
 Take precautions against pickpockets.
 Always check that a taxi driver has proper identification.
 If uncertain, find another taxi, or phone for one.
-At airports, go through official taxi queues and don't follow random people asking if you need a taxi. almost 7 years ago
+At airports, go through official taxi queues and don't follow random people asking if you need a taxi. about 7 years ago